manelMLopez/Threading-Serial-Com-with-Python/README.md

 # Threading-Serial-Com-with-Python
-This is an example of Reception Threading using PySerial
+This is an example of a thread Reception using the ReaderThread using PySerial Transimission is also implemented
+Hope you enjoy it.